systemguy/Ap-Ticketing-System/README.md

 # AP Ticketing System

-A full-stack incident and maintenance management platform built for a residential apartment community, giving residents a single point of contact to report issues and giving maintenance staff a way to track, prioritize, and resolve them, with automatic escalation for overdue tickets.

 **Course:** COSC-3339-01, Software Engineering — St. Edward's University

 **Team:** Adriana Teruel, Dayan Kijege, Paulo Avila, Madison Marfuggi